 To see my most simplistic model read this article on Neuromuscular System Development and Energy System Development, and you’ll see that you can easily train up to 6 different qualities on six different days in a given week.

-Alright so actually there are two completely different types of circuit training, and most people only focus on one; The Worst One.
+Most people don't know this, but there are two completely different types of circuit training, and majority will only focus on one; The Worse One.

 Ever walk into a commercial gym and see the circuit area with the little red light?